 The Teaching Consultants Invited Speakers Program also contributes to the Center’s annual workshop offerings.

 In addition to the above pedagogy workshops, each year the Center offers a variety of programs designed to help doctoral students and postdoctoral fellows prepare for the academic job market.
 The new Academic Career Roundtable Series provides an opportunity to hear guest faculty from various institutions share their experiences as a faculty member and their career paths that led to their academic positions.
 The Center also collaborates with the CareerLAB to organize the Academic Job Search Series, which regularly features sessions on topics such as finding postdoc/faculty positions, cover letters and CVs, teaching philosophy statements, teaching portfolios, interviews, and negotiating a job offer.
-Learn more about these sessions and see handouts from them.

 The Center welcomes suggestions for new workshops.